diascarolina/healthcare-analysis/README.md

 With this in mind, we'll take a look and analyze some datasets from the brazilian public healthcare system, using a "top-down" approach, meaning that we´ll look first in the aspects of the entire country and move on to analyze a specific region (the Northeastern one) and finally change our focus to only one state, the State of Ceará.

-> The main notebook can be found [here](https://github.com/diascarolina/healthcare-analysis/blob/main/notebooks/projeto-modulo1.ipynb) (in Portuguese)
+> The main notebook with the full analysis and code can be found [here](https://github.com/diascarolina/healthcare-analysis/blob/main/notebooks/projeto-modulo1.ipynb) (in Portuguese).

+> A PDF summary of the analysis can be found [here](https://github.com/diascarolina/healthcare-analysis/blob/main/other/an%C3%A1lise-do-sus.pdf) (also in Portuguese).
+This contains all the text and charts from the main notebook, but none of the code and data cleaning steps, as I felt the code for these parts was becoming too extensive for a quick view.

 <a name="dt"></a>
 # Data